Ceall8650/ptt_movie_rating/README.md

-# PTT_Movie_Crawler
+# PTT_Movie_Rating
-You can get the all opinions of a movie that published in PTT movie group
+You can get the rating of each movie that published in PTT movie group

 # Environment requirement
 - Node.js: v18.15.0 or later